Amisha2912/MovieSearchApp/readme.md

 ## Hosted Link 🌍

-You can access the hosted version of the project [https://amisha2912.github.io/MovieSearchApp/](HOSTED LINK).
+You can access the hosted version of the project [HOSTED LINK](https://amisha2912.github.io/MovieSearchApp/).

 ---